kolomiytsevs/web-interview/notes.md

 - My application currently handles failed get requests with a simple error message.
 Depending on what the server returns, it may be better to redirect the user to sign in if for example their JWT has expired.
 - I would like to have spent more time on styling.
 It would probably be good to subdivde the scss into their corresponding component files as it is currently mostly in the App.scss file.
 I also personally find unnested css easier to read and so try to avoid it when possible.
 This is just a personal preference.
 - Just from doing the tests, it's very obvious that my button components for different fields share similar functionality/structure.
 If I had more time I would try to merge them into one component.
-- The horizontal scroll bar used on the appointment time field is not supported by other browsers, so may be better to use an alternative.
+- The sytling for the horizontal scroll bar used on the appointment time field is not supported by other browsers, so may be better to use an alternative.
 - Appointment dates have been formatted suing moment.js.
 However, 'Today' and 'tomorrow' will be displayed on all buttons that match that criteria.
 It would better if only the first button for the day rendered the 'today' label.
 - My API POST currently displays appointment type - gp appointment - all in lowercase.
 This is not quite in keeping with the documentation.
 Would be good to currect this.
 - On POST, my application currently just reloads the page, it may be better to display a 'Appointment Booked' page.
 I have adde this functionality by updating state after a post, however didn't have time to actually display it.